wesovilabs/templatizer/README.md

 ## Getting started

 Templatizer takes advantage of existing template engines.
-So far, Go Template mode is implemented but other protocols could be implemented
+So far, Templatizer supports Go Template but It's on the roadmap to provide other flavours such as Jinja.

 ### Template